Skip to main content

 Anti-cancer actions

-In an older 1983 animal study (published in 2014) that was conducted in part by Dr. Pickart, who discovered the peptide, a mixture of GHK-Cu and vitamin C suppressed the growth of a highly malignant cancer in mice called sarcoma-180.
+In a 1983 animal study (published in 2014) that was conducted in part by Dr. Pickart, who discovered the peptide, a mixture of GHK-Cu and vitamin C suppressed the growth of a highly malignant cancer in mice called sarcoma-180.

 Anti-pain effects